CREATING UTOPIA CONFERENCE proudly sponsored by Deakin University 22-25 March 2018

 Carolyn has worked across numerous communities for over forty years and is currently completing her doctorate in philosophy researching assisting urban Indigenous youth to understand Indigenous knowledge.

 Her cultural knowledge and experience has been recognised by communities throughout Australia.
-She was awarded the National Aboriginal Elder of the Year in 2011 by the National NAIDOC Committee.
-She was inducted into the Victorian Honour Roll of Women in 2005.
+Carolyn was awarded the National Aboriginal Elder of the Year in 2011 by the National NAIDOC Committee; was inducted into the Victorian Honour Roll of Women in 2005; was entered into the 2012 and 2013 “Who’s Who Australia”; was appointed an Elder in Residence at RMIT University 2017; and she was inducted into the 2017 Victorian Aboriginal Honour Roll.

 Dr. Greg Burgess